Psychedelic/dank/tests/smoke/manual.md

 # history_events should be 1

 # Check your balance has the cycles
-dfx canister call xtc balance "(null)"
+dfx canister call xtc balanceOf "principal \"$principalId\""
 # shoule be (9_998_000_000_000 : nat64)

 # Check the transaction history